-However, if another user at MyCompany is not an administrator of the enterprise system and is not allowed to access the item as per the
+However, if another user at MyCompany isn’t an administrator of the enterprise system and isn’t allowed to access the item as per the

-Item-Specific Permissions permission level, all level analyses are inconclusive.
-Since sufficient information is lacking, this user cannot see
+Item-Specific Permissions permission level, all level analysis are inconclusive.
+Since sufficient information is lacking, this user can’t see

 Employee Handbook in their search results when querying